Kotlin/kotlin-spec/docs/src/md/kotlin.core/type-constraints.md

 TODO()

-#### Finding optimal solution
+#### Finding optimal constraint system solution

-As any constraint system may have several valid solutions, finding one that is "optimal" in some sense is not possible in general, because the notion of the best solution for a task depends on a particular use-case.
+As any constraint system may have multiple valid solutions, finding one which is "optimal" in some sense is not possible in general, because the notion of the best solution for a task depends on the said task.
-To solve this problem, the constraint system allows two additional types of constraints:
+To deal with this, a constraint system allows two additional types of constraints:

-- A pull-up constraint for type variable $T$, denoted $\uparrow T$, signifying that when finding a substitution for this variable, the optimal solution is the least one according to subtyping relation;
+- A *pull-up* constraint for type variable $T$, denoted $\uparrow T$, signifying that when finding a substitution for this variable, the optimal solution is the largest one according to [subtyping relation][Subtyping];
-- A push-down constraint for type variable $T$, denoted $\downarrow T$, signifying that when finding a substitution for this variable, the optimal solution is the biggest one according to subtyping relation.
+- A *push-down* constraint for type variable $T$, denoted $\downarrow T$, signifying that when finding a substitution for this variable, the optimal solution is the smallest one according to [subtyping relation][Subtyping].

-If a variable have no constraints of these two kinds associated with it, it is assumed to have a pull-up constraint, that is, in an ambigious situation, the biggest possible type is chosen.
+If a variable has no constraints of these kinds associated with it, it is assumed to have a pull-up implicit constraint.

 TODO()

 #### The relations on types as constraints

-In the other chapters (see [expressions] and [statements] for example) the relations between types may be expressed using the type operations found in the [type system section][Type system] of this document.
+In other sections (for example, [Expressions] and [Statements]) the relations between types may be expressed using the type operations found in the [type system section][Type system] of this document.
-Not all of these relations are easily converted into their constraint form.

-The greatest lower bound of two types is converted directly, as the greatest lower bound is always an intersection type.
+The [greatest lower bound] of two types is converted directly as-is, as the greatest lower bound is always an intersection type.

-The least upper bound, however, is a little bit tricky.
+The [least upper bound] of two types is converted as follows.
-If type $T$ is defined to be the least upper bound of $A$ and $B$ with all these types being either known, unknown or containing type variables, the following constraints are produced:
+If type $T$ is defined to be the least upper bound of $A$ and $B$, the following constraints are produced:

 - $A <: T$
 - $B <: T$